cisagov/ScubaGoggles/Testing/Functional/SmokeTests/README.md

 # ScubaGoggles Functional Smoke Testing Automation
 The ScubaGoggles repository consists of an automation suite to help test the functionality of the ScubaGoggles tool itself.
 The test automation is geared towards contributors who want to execute the functional smoke testing orchestrator as part of their development/testing activity.

-This README outlines the ScubaGoggles software test automation and its usage.
-The document also contains instructions for adding new functional tests to existing automation suite.
+This README outlines the ScubaGoggles software test automation structure and its usage.
+The document also contains instructions for adding new tests to the existing automation suite if necessary.

 ## Table of Contents
 - [Smoke Testing Prerequisites](#smoke-testing-prerequisites)